 - ROM (permanent and unchangeable) - This is where the BIOS, POST, and ROMMON are stored.

 The IOS and CLI

 The Cisco IOS is the Cisco operating system.
 The IOS is specific to the Cisco device it was designed for, having different capabilities and tools included in it.

 As part of the Cisco IOS, the CLI or command line interface is included on every Cisco device including, Cisco routers, switches, and wireless access points and bridges.
 Most Cisco devices also have a GUI or graphical user interface.
 The focus of the Cisco CCNA is learning the CLI, command line interface.
 The command line interface is an administrative interface used to configure the Cisco device.
 There are three ways to access the CLI:

-- Aux - the auxiliary port is designed to connect to a modem, for a dial in connection. this remote administrative connection can also be done locally
+Aux - The auxiliary port is designed to connect to a modem.
+It is used for a dial in connection to the router or switch.
+This remote administrative connection can also be done locally.